DECEMBER 5 - BIRTHS

 Lewis Ralph Jones

-U.S. botanist and agricultural biologist, one of the first and most distinguished of American plant pathologists.
-Jones pioneered in the use of Bordeaux mixture in the United States.
-He began what became a twenty-year experimental program of spraying various mixtures on different varieties of potatoes.
-His studies made possible a much greater control of potato diseases and a resulting increase in yield.
+U.S. botanist and agricultural biologist who was one of the first and most distinguished of American plant pathologists.
+Jones began his career at a time when his specialty, plant pathology, was emerging as an offshoot of mycology, plant therapeutics, and bacteriology.
+He was always on the research frontier of each new development, and he has been credited with initiating interest in the environmental aspects of plant pathology.
+He pioneered in the use of Bordeaux mixture in the US.
+He began what became a 20-year experimental program of spraying various mixtures on different varieties of potatoes.
 For the Department of Agriculture he searched in Europe for disease-resistant potatoes.
 He also carried out fundamental studies on the bacterial soft rot of carrots and other vegetables.
 Although his work tended to focus on the diseases of economically important plants, the results were also contributions to basic science.
+His studies made possible a much greater control of potato diseases and a resulting increase in yield.

-French politician, mathematician, and patron of aviation.
-Painlevé received a doctorate in mathematics from Paris in 1887.
-In his work on differential equations and mechanics, he solved, using Painlevé functions, differential equations which Poincaré and Picard had failed to solve.
+French politician and mathematician who was a patron of early aviation.
+Painlevé; received a doctorate in mathematics from Paris in 1887.
+In his work on differential equations and mechanics, he solved, using Painlevé; functions, differential equations which Poincaré; and Picard had failed to solve.
 He took a special interest in aviation, applying his theoretical skills to study the theory of flight.
-He was Wilbur Wright's first passenger making a record 1 hr 10 min flight, then within a year he created the first university course in aeronautical mechanics.
+He was Wilbur Wright’s first passenger making a record 1 hr 10 min flight, then within a year he created the first university course in aeronautical mechanics.
 Although less skilled in politics than mathematics he began a political career in 1906 leading to two periods as French Prime Minister at a crucial period of World War I and again during the 1925 financial crisis.

 Clinton Hart Merriam